SteveBenner/ruby-scripts/README.md

 Scripts used for system-based tasks, configuration, and shortcuts, often as an alternative to Bash.

 - `diff-wrapper` executes a script to launch diff tool (RubyMine in this case) used with `git difftool`

+### Gists
+Some tiny scripts I came up with.
+Most exists as gists on my GitHub account.